 Service Providers

-For each unit the related Business Unit is characterized in terms of Customers and Service Providers.
+For each Service Unit, the related Business Unit is characterized in terms of Customers and Service Providers.

 EGI Operations Service Units are offered by a combination of three different Service Providers (for definitions of the following terms see section VI).